cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 <img src="/pictures/china/roof.jpg"/>
 <img src="/pictures/china/duck.jpg"/>

 Once we returned to the hotel, we went to the rooftop bar to redeem their promotion to receive a free cocktail upon posting a tiktok of the establishment.
 We stepped into the bar and discovered magnificent views of the Bund and the surrounding city.
 We quickly posted our tiktoks and the bartender served us tasty cocktails.
-To add to other amazing experience, my cousin Wei Wei spontaneously sent us sweet teas, which we had been in love with since trying.
+To add to the amazing experience, my cousin Wei Wei spontaneously sent us sweet teas, which we had been in love with since trying.
 Just when things couldn't get better, we discovered the bar had karaoke.
 Resolute to performance Taylor Swift to the empty bar, we fiddled with the Chinese karaoke machine and after engaging the bartender, it finally worked.
 We proceeded to sing many Taylor Swift songs to the bartender who eventually left to sit alone outside.

-# Suzhou (5/29)
+# Suzhou (May 29)

 <img src="/pictures/china/cindymeal.jpg"/>